fortuno-repos/fortuno/README.rst

-For more detailed explanations, additional features, and various use cases, refer to the `Fortuno documentation <https://fortuno.readthedocs.io>`_ and explore the examples in the `example folder <example/>`_.
+For more detailed explanations, additional features, and various use cases, refer to the `Fortuno documentation <https://fortuno.readthedocs.io>`_ and explore the examples in the `example <example/>`_ folder.

 Compiler compatibility
 ======================

-To provide a simple interface along with maximum flexibility and extensibility, Fortuno leverages modern Fortran constructs extensively.
+To provide a simple interface with maximum flexibility and extensibility, Fortuno leverages modern Fortran constructs extensively.
 Therefore, building Fortuno requires a compiler that supports Fortran 2018.
 Below is a table of compilers that have been successfully tested for building Fortuno.
 We recommend